TryQuiet/quiet/PUBLISHING.md

 1. Promote the alpha release on the [Google Play Console](https://play.google.com/console/) to a closed testing track.
 Contact @holmesworcester if you need access to the organization.
 1. Notify QA that the alpha release is ready for testing.

-## Checklist for Production Release
+## Checklist Before Production Release

 - [ ] Build is working correctly, passes automated tests and self-QA
 - [ ] Alpha was delivered for QA